mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_9/Dem9.md

 ```
 ![Alt text](image4.png)

-The rarefaction curves plateau in the top plot (i.e., most of the microbial species diversity in the microbiome has been sampled), but not in the bottom plot
+The rarefaction curves plateau for all samples in the top plot (i.e., most of the microbial species diversity in the microbiome has been sampled), but not in the bottom plot